KusionStack/karpor/docs/design_docs/search_language.md

 # Motivation

-Enabling the retrieval of resources from multiple clusters is a crucial functionality of Karbour.
+Enabling the retrieval of resources from multiple clusters is a crucial functionality of Karpor.
 However, the current search feature is relatively basic, only supporting keyword and content searches.
 To provide a more comprehensive search capability, it is necessary to design a dedicated DSL for searching.

 # Proposal